Internal Medicine (Large Animal)

 Wellness examinations for older horses

-We can provide routine, in-depth health evaluations for problems seen in older horses such as dental abnormalities, pars pituitary intermedia dysfunction (PPID or equine Cushing’s disease) and, and weight loss.
+We can provide routine, in-depth health evaluations for problems seen in older horses such as dental abnormalities, pars pituitary intermedia dysfunction (PPID or equine Cushing’s disease), and weight loss.

 Other medical conditions